For Individuals

 Our proactive and approachable team of experienced Power of Attorney solicitors work from offices in Farnham, Reading and Wokingham.
 We provide legal advice on Powers of Attorney for clients from all over Berkshire, as well as Oxfordshire, Buckinghamshire, Surrey and further afield.

-Speak to one of our local solicitors who deal with Powers of Attorney today by calling 0808 164 1510 or using the contact form at the bottom of the page.
+Speak to one of our local solicitors who deal with Powers of Attorney today by calling 0118 978 0099 or using our contact form.

 Learn more about Powers of Attorney: